Architectural render by Lea Velichkova

 Architecture is about more than buildings — it’s about shaping how people live, connect, and interact with their environment.
 Our BA(Hons) Architecture course develops your creativity, critical thinking, and technical understanding so you can address the real-world challenges facing our built environment.

-You’ll study in the award-winning Barbara Hepworth Building, with access to 3D printers, laser cutters, VR technology, and digital studios.
-Beyond the state-of-the-art facilities, you’ll benefit from open access, expert technical support, and a culture that ensures every student is known, heard, and valued.
+You’ll also have access to excellent facilities, including dedicated studio spaces, 3D printers, laser cutters, digital fabrication labs, and a fully equipped model-making workshop.
+Beyond the state-of-the-art facilities, you’ll benefit from open access, expert technical support, and a culture where every student is known, heard, and valued.

 Our Architecture degree is prescribed by the Architects Registration Board (ARB) and validated by the Royal Institute of British Architects (RIBA) and the Board of Architects Malaysia (LAM).
 On graduation, you’ll gain exemption from RIBA Part 1 - your first step towards becoming a qualified architect.

-In the National Student Survey 2025, Building is ranked top in Yorkshire for learning opportunities, academic support, assessment and feedback, and top 10 in the UK for teaching on my course and student voice — testament to the supportive and inspiring environment you’ll experience at Huddersfield.
+Building at the University of Huddersfield is ranked 9th in the UK in the Times and Sunday Times Good University Guide 2026.
+In the National Student Survey 2025, Building is ranked top in Yorkshire for learning opportunities, assessment and feedback, academic support, learning resources and organisation and management — and top 10 in the UK for teaching on my course and student voice - testament to the supportive and inspiring environment you'll experience at Huddersfield.

 Career opportunities after the course *